Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-2-homepage-rendering.md

 > Note: Where dynamically means on every build.

 To get started with this, let's clean up the homepage.
-This way, we will have a blank canvas, to begin with.
+This way, we will have a blank canvas to begin with.

 ```jsx
 ---